VOLTTRON/volttron/docs/source/platform-features/web-api/platform-endpoints.rst

 through the following links:

 * :ref:`Agents <Platforms-Agents-Endpoints>`: Endpoints pertaining to a specific agent (e.g. RPC)
 * :ref:`Devices <Platforms-Devices-Endpoints>`: Endpoints for discovering, getting, and setting data about the current state of devices on the platform.
 * :ref:`Historians <Platforms-Historians-Endpoints>`: Endpoints for querying data from historians.
 * :ref:`PubSub <Platforms-Pubsub-Endpoints>`: Endpoints for subscription and publication to message bus topics.
+* :ref:`Status <Platforms-Status-Endpoints>`: Endpoints for retrieving and clearing status of all agents on the platform.

 .. attention::
     All endpoints in this tree require authorization using a JWT bearer